hargoniX/bachelor/thesis/thesis.typ

   ),
   caption: [Resource Consumption of different SAT solvers], ) <satres>
-That being said we did observe that the vast majority of memory when trying to scale the queue size was consumed by @CBMC itself, not the SAT solvers.
+That being said we did observe that the vast majority of memory, when trying to scale the queue size, was consumed by @CBMC itself, not the SAT solvers.
 This led us to trying out SMT solvers instead, since translating the problem into SMT logic instead of SAT does not require @CBMC to do so much work.
 Like with the SAT solvers, we attempted a portfolio of SMT solvers:
 - Z3 @z3
 - CVC4 @cvc4
 - CVC5 @cvc5
-As we can see in @smtres this approach did unfortunately not yield further progress.
+As we can see in @smtres, this approach did unfortunately not yield further progress.
 Using both Z3 and CVC5 as a backend for @CBMC uncovered a bug in @CBMC where it attempts to access a value in a map that is not present.
-While @CBMC succeeded in generating SMT instances for CVC4 all of these instances contained a bit vector declaration of size $0$ which is not accepted by CVC4.
+While @CBMC succeeded in generating SMT instances for CVC4, all of these instances contained a bit vector declaration of size $0$ which is not accepted by CVC4.

 #figure(